 Why You Might Want to Negotiate with Your Ex (or Soon to Be Ex)

-Negotiating your own divorce settlement can save you time and money.
+Negotiating your own divorce settlement – or even negotiating part of your divorce settlement – can save you time and money.
 You eliminate the middleman (your lawyer) and hammer things out yourself.

 If you and your spouse have both been actively involved in your own divorce negotiations from the start, you are much more likely to accept the divorce settlement you ultimately make.